-First, a few notes and requirements before you reach out to your stakeholders:
+First, here are a few considerations before you reach out to your stakeholders:

-- Make the engagement a key part of the project.
+- Make stakeholder engagement a key part of your strategy implementation

-How do you incorporate stakeholder engagement as part of your strategic planning process?
+How do you incorporate stakeholder engagement as part of the strategic planning process?

 - Who is going to be impacted by your project? (be as diverse as possible)